Henrik Ibsen: A complete guide to his well-known plays

 Born in Oslo on 20th March 1828, Henrik Ibsen was a Norwegian playwright who went on to become a leading dramatist of the 19th century.
 His plays including A Doll’s House, Hedda Gabler and The Wild Duck often tackle larger questions of morality and ethics, with each play focusing on larger issues in society.
-With the upcoming production of Rosmersholm at the Duke of York’s Theatre, we take a look at plays written by Henrik Ibsen that have been performed recently in the West End.
+We take a look at plays written by Henrik Ibsen that have been performed recently in the West End.

 Plays by Henrik Ibsen in the West End